frcteam195/CKRIOPassthru/README.md

 [![RoboRIO Build Status](https://github.com/frcteam195/CKRIOPassthru/actions/workflows/main.yml/badge.svg)](https://github.com/frcteam195/CKRIOPassthru/actions/workflows/main.yml)

-To build this project for the RoboRIO, you must currently use a UNIX machine of some kind.
-Windows support is planned to be added in the future.
+To build this project for the RoboRIO, we recommend using one of our docker images.

 ---